An Accurate and Real-time Relative Pose Estimation from Triple Point-line Images by Decoupling Rotation and Translation: Experiments

 \subsection{Experiments in Synthetic Scenes}

 To evaluate the performance of the proposed methods, we generate synthetic scenes based on the manner in \cite{kneip2013direct}.
 Three frames are generated, with the first frame fixed.
 The orientation of the second frame relative to the first is generated using random Euler angles constrained to an absolute value of $0.5$ radians.
-The orientation of the third frame relative to the second one follows the same procedure.
+The orientation of the third frame relative to the second is generated using the same procedure.
 The two relative translations between consecutive frames are generated with a uniformly distributed random direction and a maximum magnitude of $2$.
-The 3D point landmarks and the 3D endpoints of the line landmarks are obtained from uniformly distributed random points around the origin of the first frame with a distance between $4$ and $8$.
+The 3D point landmarks and the 3D endpoints of the line landmarks are obtained from uniformly distributed random points around the origin of the first frame at distance between $4$ and $8$.
 Simultaneously, the focal length of the virtual camera is set to $800$.
-Gaussian noise is introduced to perturb each point and each endpoint in images.
-The standard deviation of Gaussian noise serves as the noise level for both point and line observations.
-We compare our method on the synthetic scenes to 9 classical or state-of-the-art methods: \begin{itemize} \item 6 two-view pose estimation methods: namely \textbf{5pt-nist} \cite{nister2004efficient}, \textbf{5pt-stew} \cite{stewenius2006recent}, \textbf{7pt} \cite{hartley2003multiple}, \textbf{8pt} \cite{hartley1997defense}, \textbf{NEC} \cite{kneip2013direct}, and \textbf{PNEC} \cite{muhle2022probabilistic}. \item 3 three-view pose estimation methods \cite{hartley2003multiple}: a line-based trifocal tensor method (\textbf{l-trifocal}), a point-based trifocal tensor method (\textbf{p-trifocal}), and a point-line-based trifocal tensor method (\textbf{pl-trifocal}). \end{itemize} The rotation estimation error metric $e_{rot}$ is defined by the sum of the absolute angle difference of two consecutive relative rotations.
-The translation estimation error metric $e_{t}$ is defined by the sum of the absolute angle difference of two consecutive relative translation directions.
+Gaussian noise is introduced to perturb each point and each endpoint in the images.
+The standard deviation of the Gaussian noise serves as the noise level for both point and line observations.
+We compare our method on the synthetic scenes to nine classical or state-of-the-art methods: \begin{itemize} \item 7 point-based pose estimation methods: namely \textbf{5pt-nist} \cite{nister2004efficient}, \textbf{5pt-stew} \cite{stewenius2006recent}, \textbf{7pt} \cite{hartley2003multiple}, \textbf{8pt} \cite{hartley1997defense}, \textbf{NEC} \cite{kneip2013direct}, \textbf{PNEC}\cite{muhle2022probabilistic}, and a point-based trifocal tensor method (\textbf{p-trifocal} \cite{hartley2003multiple}). \item 1 line-based pose estimation method: line-based trifocal tensor method (\textbf{l-trifocal} \cite{hartley2003multiple}) \item 1 point-line-based pose estimation method: point-line-based trifocal tensor method (\textbf{pl-trifocal} \cite{hartley2003multiple}). \end{itemize} The rotation estimation error metric $e_{rot}$ is defined by the sum of the angle differences of two consecutive relative rotations:

+where, $\bold{R}$ denotes the ground truth and $\tilde{\bold{R}}$ denotes the estimation, The function $\angle(\cdot)$ returns the angle of the rotation matrix.
+The translation estimation error metric $e_{t}$ is defined by the sum of the angle differences of two consecutive relative translation directions: